IKOR-GmbH/sip-framework/docs-snapshot/core.md

 content exposed.

 **Warning:** By default, a mandatory **build-info** maven plugin is located in the `pom.xml` of adapter's application module, which provides all basic information for this feature.
+We highly recommend using this plugin in your adapter!